chenyong89/unl-schnablelab/docs/index.md

-# Welcome to the `schnablelab` package
+# Welcome to the `schnablelab` Package

-This package consists of codes developed by Chenyong Miao when he was a PhD student in the Schnable Lab at the University of Nebraska-Lincoln from 2016-2020.
-The majority of code was used in Chenyong's daily research on high throughput phenotyping, genotyping, as well as GWAS (genome-wide association studies).
-Code has been wrapped up in command line tools to faciliate analyses on local computers and HCC (Holland Computing Center) campus server.
-The package is organized into different modules and each module is composed by couple of scripts which contains multiple actions/functions to conduct specific tasks.
-The general usage of command line follows this pattern:
+The schnablelab package comprises code developed by Chenyong Miao during his PhD at the Schnable Lab, University of Nebraska-Lincoln, spanning from 2016 to 2020.
+This code primarily supported Chenyong's research activities in high-throughput phenotyping/genotyping, and genome-wide association studies (GWAS).
+The functionality has been encapsulated into command-line tools to facilitate analyses on both local computers and the HCC (Holland Computing Center) campus server.
+The package is structured into distinct modules, each containing several scripts that encompass multiple functions tailored for specific tasks.
+The general command-line usage adheres to the following pattern:

 ```
 $ python -m schnablelab.[MODULE].[SCRIPT] [ACTION]
 ```

-To use this pakcage, please follow the [installation](installation.md) page to install the package first.
+To tuilize this pakcage, please follow the [installation](installation.md) page for initial setup instructions.

 ## autoGWAS module

-This module helps preparing data, conduting GWAS using various statistical models, and analyzing GWAS results
+This module facilitates data preparation, conducts GWAS using various statistical models, and analyzes GWAS results.

 ```
 $ python -m schnablelab.autoGWAS